Radiation Therapy for Prostate Cancer

 - After the plan meets the established rigorous standards, you will be notified by our staff and an appointment will be made for verification films and then the daily treatment will start.

-- Treatment is usually given five days a week for 6 or 7 weeks.
+- Treatment is usually given five days a week for 9 weeks.

 - No treatment will be given on weekends, so that the normal cells will recover.